-Commander-in-Chief: It was my privilege to be in the City of Washington and witness the dedication of a permanent Headquarters building established by the Daughters of Union Veterans which will be used for their records in the future, also as a memorial to the

-Grand Army of the Republic.
+Commander-in-Chief: It was my privilege to be in the City of Washington and witness the dedication of a permanent Headquarters s of Union Veterans which will in the future, also as a memorial to the Grand Army of the Republic.
 A most wise move.
 I am giving you this information as I think it might not be a bad plan for the Sons to have a similar Headquarters established.
-The house is not furnished yet, though they have nearly enough money with which to get it.
+The house is not furnished yet, though they have nearly enough money with which to furnish it.
+How they get the money, I don't know, but they seem to get it.